TUCRAIL/AdoPipelineOverview/README.md

 Right now, this widget can only filter by a single branch.
 It would be better to be able to filter either:
 - A multi-selection of many branches

-### Support for multiple tag filtering
-This is similar to the previous point.
-Except that a multi-selection dropdown should be implemented

 ### Support for multi-stage display

 Sometimes, you can have multiple stage that depends on a single stage and run in parallel.
 This widget has no way of displaying this currently.
 This would likely be implemented through a third party graph library.

 ### Better UI